Abhishek-Deshmukh/STAR/README.md

 version: 0.0.0

+STAR can be used to convert your script into a website within minutes.

 ## Getting started

 STAR lets you monitor the run or restart your simulation and lets you know when it crashes all on either your phone via DISCORD or a via a website interface (responsive).